STRATEGIC THINKING WEEKLY

 "Improve communication" can mean anything.
 So AI gives you tips for emails, meetings, documentation, feedback loops, team structures, and communication tools.
 Technically helpful.
 Practically overwhelming.
 You end up with a buffet when you needed a prescription.

 Decisions force commitment.
 "Should we move to async communication for project updates?" has a yes or no answer.
 That commitment creates evaluation criteria.
 You can measure whether async updates actually worked better than meetings.
 The framework can succeed or fail in observable ways.
+If your AI output doesn't answer a specific decision question, it will feel useful but won't be implementable.
+This is the first failure mode in any serious AI framework evaluation.

 Test 2: Is a boundary named explicitly?